AaronTheNerd/EllipseApprox/README.md

 > The Calculator object is incredibly important as it allows the program to model something as complicated as a mathematical formula as a simple data structure.

-The Calculator object is a simple implementation of a stack based calculator.
+The Calculator object is an implementation of a stack based calculator.
 A stack based calculator is simply a list of constants and functions that finds a result by performing the following algorithm:

 1. Iterate through the list.
 2. If the current element is a constant, add it to the number stack.